pfleidi/node-wwwdude/README.md

 #### options hash

 * _encoding_ content encoding. e.g. binary or utf8.
 Default is utf8.
 * _followRedirect_ boolean value which enables/disables automatic redirect following.
 Default is true.
 * _gzip_ boolean value which enables/disables gzip compression
 * _headers_ a hash with the headers you want to use for each request.
 * _contentParser_ a callback driven content parser e.g. wwwdude.parsers.json.
+* _timeout_ a timeout value after which the request should be canceled.

 The createClient call returns a Request object.
 On this object you can call a method for each supported HTTP verb.